-55. Notices of motion
+51. Notices of motion

-Subject to clause 6-subclause 7.4 of this Rule, a Councillor may move a motion if notice of such motion has been given in accordance with this Rule.
+Subject to clause 6.4 of this Rule, a Councillor may move a motion if notice of such motion has been given in accordance with this Rule.

-A Notice of Motion must be lodged with the Chief Executive Officer in writing by 12 noon one week 10 business days prior to the Council Meeting at which it is to be considered to ensure inclusion in the Agenda. to allow enough time to include it on the Agenda and to take into consideration weekends and public holidays.
+A Notice of Motion must be lodged with the Chief Executive Officer in writing by 12 noon one week prior to the Council Meeting at which it is to be considered.
 Any Notice of Motion received after that time must, be included on the agenda for the following Council Meeting, unless withdrawn in writing.